Trickfilm400/printer-data/readme.md

 # printer-data (typescript)

-**This project gets printer data via http requests and send them to a mqtt broker or via socket.io**
+**This project gets printer data (Ink Status (%) and System Status) via http requests and send them to a mqtt broker or via socket.io**

 ## Features
 * set printers and every setting via config file